fluffy-willa-42-team/cube3d/doc/ray_casting.md

 <img src="asset/2d_map/long_map.png" width="500"/>

 What would our two loops get us ?
-The interception of y axis find a wall in two steps but the probleme is the interception of x axis it has no answer.
-It will loops until either it is out of the map if you have a check but if not... it will loops for infinity.
+The interception of y-axis find a wall in two steps but the problem is the interception of x-axis it has no answer.
+It will loop until either it is out of the map if you have a check, but if not... it will loop for infinity.

-It means, we have an answer but can't use it because our other loops never stops.
+It means, we have an answer but can't use it because our other loops never stop.
-To fix it, solution, which i mentioned the solution above, is to stop the loops if it goes out of the map.
-But still leaves us with a solution a yInter(2) and no solution at xIntercept(25).
+To fix it, the solution, which I mentioned above, is to stop the loops if it goes out of the map.
+But still leaves us with a solution a $y_{Inter(2)}$ and no solution at $x_{Intercept(25)}$.

-We did 25 step for something not needed which is a waste.
+We did 25 steps for something not needed, which is a waste.

 Code example :